cabforum/servercert/docs/BR.md

 1. The Key Pair does not meet the requirements set forth in Section 6.1.5 and/or Section 6.1.6;
 2. There is clear evidence that the specific method used to generate the Private Key was flawed;
-3. The CA is aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise;
+3. The CA is aware of a demonstrated or proven method that exposes the Applicant's Private Key to compromise;
 4. The CA has previously been made aware that the Subscriber's Private Key has suffered a Key Compromise, such as through the provisions of Section 4.9.1.1;
 5. The CA is aware of a demonstrated or proven method to easily compute the Subscriber's Private Key based on the Public Key (such as a Debian weak key, see https://wiki.debian.org/SSLkeys).